Nursing Home Costs and How to Afford Them

-When budgeting for the future, it’s important to keep in mind where you may want to retire and whether you are going to want a private room.
+When budgeting for the future, it’s important to keep in mind where you may want to retire and which homes might suit your needs.
 While you may not have all the answers, the factors that impact nursing home costs will help you prepare better.
 Here are some of the other factors to consider when looking into nursing home costs.

 Nursing home costs vary by state.
 The location of nursing homes is actually the biggest factor when it comes to price differentials.
 When it comes to real estate, cities tend to cost more than rural locales, and the same goes for nursing homes.
 For example, the average yearly cost of a nursing home in Long Island is $142,350, while it’s only $68,620 in Alabama.

 That said, it’s not always the biggest cities that have the most expensive nursing homes, making it important to research the places where you or a loved one plan to retire.

 Here is a glance at the states that have the most and least expensive nursing home costs on average.

 Most Expensive States for Nursing Homes in 2023

 |5.
 New York